glebzlat/uniprint/README.md

 # Uniprint

 C++ Python-like print function with keyword arguments.
-Main idea of this thing is the keyword arguments implementation in pure C++11.
+Main idea of this thing is keyword arguments implementation in pure C++11.

 To make things short, I'll give some code examples of Python's `print` function and compare it with Uniprint.